1931 Wheat Penny Value (2026 Guide): Errors List, ā€œDā€, ā€œSā€ & No Mint Mark Worth

 • 1931-S — San Francisco Mint

-The 1931 wheat penny series presents three distinct collecting challenges.
-The Philadelphia issue surprises collectors with its scarcity in higher grades despite common perception, while the Denver mint variety offers moderate accessibility for date collectors.
+The 1931 Wheat Penny series presents three distinct collecting challenges, each with its own market dynamics.
+The Philadelphia issue surprises collectors with its scarcity in higher grades despite its relatively “common” perception, the Denver variety presents serious strike-quality hurdles for condition-conscious buyers, and the San Francisco coin dominates as the year’s defining key date.

 Also Read: Lincoln Wheat Penny Value (1909-1958)